Fancy felines hit Hanoi for first ever cat show

-HANOI (Reuters) - Vietnam, where cats have been viewed in the past as food, hosted its first ever cat show on Sunday, gathering around 60 pedigree cats with feisty stage names such as Angry Alice, Di Maria The Great and Timosa Sumo.
+HANOI (Reuters) - Vietnam, where cats are viewed by some as food, hosted its first ever cat show on Sunday, gathering around 60 pedigree cats with feisty stage names such as Angry Alice, Di Maria The Great and Timosa Sumo.

 The show, run by the World Cat Federation, the world’s largest federation for cats, featured a dozen different breeds.
 Event organizer Nguyen Xuan Son said the aim was to make people see that cats are worthy of love.